The Origins of the State: Technology, Cooperation and Institutions

 Date Written: June 2, 2020

-Despite the vast evidence on the economic relevance of the state's institutional capacity to provide public goods and incentivize trade and investment, we lack an integrated and empirically sound theory of its origins.
-To help fill this gap, we study the first forms of stable state institutions observed in Bronze Age Mesopotamia.
-Our analysis suggests that the mix of adverse geographic conditions and unforeseen innovations pushed groups favored by old technologies to grant stronger political and property rights to those endowed with new and complementary skills.
-These reforms convinced the nonelites that a sufficient part of the returns on joint investment would have been shared via public spending and, thus, to both cooperate and accumulate a culture of cooperation.
-Different from the alternative theories of state formation, we highlight that: 1) elites and nonelites endogenously arise because of technological shocks shaping organizational skills, warfare and trade and/or investment activities; 2) heterogeneity in group-specific skills is a key determinant of reforms towards stronger nonelites' political and property rights; 3) military, merchant, and especially, religious ranks eased reforms towards stronger nonelites' rights and the spread of a culture of cooperation; 4) access to violence is not a key engine of institutional evolution.
+espite the vast evidence on the economic relevance of the state's institutional capacity to provide public goods and incentivize risk-sharing and innovation, we lack an organic and empirically sound theory of its origins.
+To help fill this gap, we develop a theory of state formation shedding light on the rise of the first stable state institutions in Bronze Age Mesopotamia.
+Our analysis suggests that the mix of adverse production conditions and unforeseen innovations pushed groups favored by old technologies to establish the state by granting political and property rights to powerless individuals endowed with new and complementary skills.
+Through these reforms, the elite convinced the nonelite that a sufficient part of the returns on joint investments would be shared via public spending and, thus, to cooperate and accumulate a culture of cooperation.
+Different from alternative theories, we stress that: 1) group formation is heavily shaped by unforeseen shocks to the returns on risk-sharing and innovation; 2) complementarity in group-specific skills is key determinant of state formation; 3) military, merchant and, especially, religious ranks favored reforms towards stronger nonelites' rights and the spread of a culture of cooperation; 4) access to violence is not a crucial institutional engine.

 Keywords: Geography; Time-Inconsistency; State-building; Culture of Cooperation.